mintoolkit/mint/README.md

 You can either use `--host` or `DOCKER_HOST` to point to the Docker Desktop's Unix socket or you can configure Docker Desktop to create the default/traditional Unix socket (creating the `/var/run/docker.sock` symlink manually is an option too).

 To configure Docker Desktop to create the default Unix socket open its UI and go to `Settings -> Advanced` where you need to check the `Enable default Docker socket (Requires password)` option.

+### COLIMA

+Similar to Docker Desktop, but the socked will need to be configured to use `unix://${HOME}/.colima/<PROFILE>/docker.sock` where `${HOME}/.colima` is `$COLIMA_HOME` and `<PROFILE>` is `default` (unless you created a custom profile).

+The Colima Docker socket can also be accessed through Docker context.

+### LIMA

+Similar to Colima: `unix://${HOME}/.lima/<INSTANCE>/docker.sock` where `<INSTANCE>` is usually `default`.

+When you start a Lima instance the CLI will also print the instructions to configure Docker context with the Docker socket Lima creates.
+If you configure the context and make it active then **Mint** will pick it up as a regular Docker socket.

+### PODMAN

+Depending on how the Podman container runtime is installed and if you are using Podman Desktop you may need to start Podman services to expose the API **Mint** is using to interact with the Podman container runtime.
+Right now it's your responsibility, but the future versions will auto-start the Podman service.

+Here's what you'll need to do:

+1. Start the service (it can be done with a unix socket too): `podman system service --time=0 tcp://localhost:8899`
+2. Provide the same connection string to the **Mint** command (`debug` in this example) using the global `--crt-connection` flag: `mint --crt-connection tcp://localhost:8899 debug --runtime podman --target YOUR_CONTAINER_NAME_OR_ID`

 ## HTTP PROBE COMMANDS